walkerthepal/uploader/README.md

 # uploader

 Tik Tok
-- For Testing need to have ngrok installed and run 'ngrok 3000'
+- For Testing need to have ngrok installed and run 'ngrok http 3000'